 Definition of Aporia

-Aporia is a figure of speech wherein a speaker purports or expresses to be in doubt or in perplexity regarding a question (often feigned) and asks the audience how he/she ought to proceed.
-The doubts may appear as rhetorical questions often in the beginning of the text.
+Aporia is a figure of speech wherein a speaker purports or expresses doubt or perplexity regarding a question (often feigned), and asks the audience how he ought to proceed.
+The doubts may appear as rhetorical questions, often in the beginning of the text.

 Features of Aporia

 - Aporia is used as a rhetorical device in literature.

 - It is also called “dubitation,” which means that the uncertainty is always untruthful.

 - It could be a question or a statement.